kjelloh/advent_of_code_2025/docs/scripts/scripts.md

 - The size of the union wih root 0 is ranks[0] = 3.
 - The size of the union with root 2 is ranks[2] = 2.

+This is actually NOT how the Union Find shoudl work!

+Darn!

 # day7 part 2

 How many paths can a single particle take to reach the bottom row?